-Jefferson City, Missouri 65110-4900
+Jefferson City, MO 65110-4900

 Telephone: 573-635-9127 (ext.
 224)

-B. Prohibitions and Minimum Sanctions
+A. Prohibitions and Minimum Sanctions

-1.No student may distribute, offer, and/or conduct any transactions leading to the use, possession, distribution or exchange of drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school sponsored or approved activities, functions, or events.
+- No student may distribute, offer, and/or conduct transactions leading to the use, possession, distribution, or exchange of drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school-sponsored or approved functions.

-Sanction: dismissal (with appropriate assessment and follow-up as described in section C) or expulsion.
+- Sanction: dismissal (with appropriate assessment and follow-up as described in Section C) or expulsion.

-2.No student may possess or use drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school sponsored or approved activities, functions, or events.
+- No student may possess or use drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school-sponsored or approved activities, functions, or events.

-Sanction: detention, suspension, dismissal and appropriate assessment and follow-up as described in section C or expulsion.
+- Sanction: detention, suspension, dismissal, and appropriate assessment, and follow-up as described in Section C, or expulsion.

-3. No student may be under the influence of, or knowingly remain in the continued presence of (except at school sanctioned adult functions) drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school sponsored or approved activities, functions, or events.
+- No student may be under the influence of, or knowingly remain in the continued presence of (except at school-sanctioned adult functions) drugs or alcohol on or within 1,000 feet of Helias property, at or en route to school-sponsored or approved functions.

-In determining within each category which sanction to apply, at least the following factors shall be considered: the nature of the substance; the amount of the substance; the age of the student; the degree of risk posed to other students; the cooperation or lack of cooperation of the student; and the student’s prior record.
+In determining within each category which sanction to apply, at least the following factors shall be considered: the nature of the substance, the amount of the substance, the age of the student, the degree of risk posed to other students, the cooperation or lack of cooperation of the student, and the student’s prior record.

 B. Investigatory and/or Remedial Measures

+The student and parents/guardians shall meet with school authorities.
 The student shall be suspended pending completion of the investigation and may be suspended during the assessment.

 The student will be required to cooperate with and, at his/her own expense, undergo an immediate assessment/evaluation by an approved licensed agency or professional approved by school authorities.
 The student and his/her parents shall sign a release authorizing the school to contact, speak with, and receive the results of the assessment and/or evaluation after which the minimum required sanctions shall be imposed on the student.
-In addition- and as a condition of continued enrollment -the student will, at his/her own expense, immediately enroll in an “Early Interventions Program” as designated by the school and will sign a release authorizing the school to be made aware of the student’s continued participation.
+In addition--and as a condition of continued enrollment--the student will, at his/her own expense, immediately enroll in an “Early Interventions Program” as designated by the school and will sign a release authorizing the school to be made aware of the student’s continued participation.

 For students suspended or dismissed, before being readmitted and allowed to continue as a student, the following minimum conditions must be met and consistently maintained:

-5.the student must continually and consistently work toward the completion of assigned detention hours as explained and required by the administration.
+- The student must continually and consistently work toward the completion of assigned detention hours as explained and required by the administration.

 Students suspected of violations of this policy may be required, as a condition of continuing as a student at Helias, to submit to drug and alcohol testing if and when deemed necessary by the administration.

 C. Reporting Requirements

 The conduct prohibited by these policies may be illegal or may give rise to a reasonable belief that minor students at Helias may be the victims of abuse.
-In such cases law enforcement authorities may be contacted and appropriate reports filed.
+In such cases, law enforcement authorities may be contacted and appropriate reports filed.

-for the presence of alcohol is considered an admission of guilt.
+Helias students are subject to breathalyzer and/or other detection testing for alcohol at school or school activities based upon reasonable suspicion or at random.
+Refusal to comply with a request to be tested for the presence of alcohol is considered an admission of guilt.
 If a student is found to have alcohol in his/her system, the parents will be called to pick up the student and disciplinary measures, as described above, will be determined on the next school day.

 Helias Catholic High School may require students to, at personal expense, provide urine test results from an accredited lab.
 Helias reserves the right to do drug testing over and above the regular procedure for random drug testing.